ndon55555/Docker-Caching/README.md

     - To minimize time to download and therefore start containers (time to recovery in cloud environments)
     - To minimize storage costs

+## High Level Solution
+1. Download the cache locally from external storage
+1. Copy the local cache into cache mount using bind mount
+1. Perform build
+1. Copy the cache mount into local cache using local build output
+1. Upload the local cache into external storage

 ## Commands
 ### Populate the build cache
 ```bash